-For some roles our view is SDC will always exist.
+For some roles, our view is that SDC will always exist.
 For example, if you’re a teacher, nurse, driver or social care worker there will always be someone with a RIGHT to supervise, direct or control how the work is done.
-Also, if the rate we receive from the agency or client is less than £12 per hour then we’ll determine that you’re subject to SDC.
+Also, if the rate we receive from the agency or client is less than £18 per hour then we’ll determine that you’re subject to SDC.

 Impact of SDC status on expenses that can be paid

 If you’re subject to SDC then we can’t pay certain expenses for the duration of the assignment so it’s really important that we get your status correct.
-To find out more about what this means for the types of expenses you can claim and have reimbursed by us, please refer to our business costs and expenses guide.
+To find out more about what this means for the types of expenses you can claim and have reimbursed by us, please get in touch.